Forza Horizon 3: Setting

 Playground Games started with a broad range of locations for Forza Horizon 3, narrowing the list of locations with more research.
 Because of Australia's largely diverse environment, the development team ultimately made the decision to have the game set there, as they also considered the country to be a possible setting for future Forza Horizon games.
 Mike Brown, a game designer at Playground Games, thought that the team made the correct decision to select Australia as the setting, describing the country's diverse scenery as "perfect".

 To help create a convincing gameplay world, a team was sent to Australia to take reference photos to aid in the game design.
 These photos consisted of plants, rocks, and road details, among others.
 A significant amount of work was put into simulating landmarks of the country, such as the Twelve Apostles.
 Minor details were also implemented into the game, like the colours of Australian phone boxes and garbage bins, as well as including native wildlife.
 Playground Games stated that they explored and represented every ecologically distinct part of the country in Forza Horizon 3; the gameplay world consists of six distinct regions.
 However, the world is somewhat geographically inaccurate, with locations in real life existing in different geographic areas in the game.
 According to Brown, the explanation for this inconsistency was to create a better gameplay experience for the player.

 Ralph Fulton explained that Playground Games desired to help celebrate Australian car culture and familiarise the culture to people in other parts of the world, thus multiple Australian car models were incorporated into the game.
-He added, "[Australia's] culture of Ford vs Holden, and V8s and Utes isn’t immediately familiar to everybody north of the equator, but we did feel it was really interesting and colourful and would add to the game."
+He added, "[Australia's] culture of Ford vs Holden, and V8s and Utes isn't immediately familiar to everybody north of the equator, but we did feel it was really interesting and colourful and would add to the game."

+The Australian locations include the desert town of Coober Pedy, in South Australia; the Great Ocean Road in Victoria; Byron Bay, in New South Wales; Ormiston Gorge in the Northern Territory; and Surfers Paradise in Queensland.